Azerbaijani oil prices continue to grow

 By Zeyni Jafarov – Trend:

-The price of Azeri LT CIF Augusta, produced at the Azeri-Chirag-Deepwater Gunashli (ACG) field, grew by 55 cents on Feb.23 compared to the previous price, making up $65.12 per barrel, Trend reports referring to the source from the country's oil and gas market.
+The price of Azeri LT CIF Augusta, produced at the Azeri-Chirag-Deepwater Gunashli (ACG) field, grew by $1.65 on Feb.24 compared to the previous price, making up $66.77 per barrel, Trend reports with reference to the source from the country's oil and gas market.

-The price of Azeri LT FOB Ceyhan amounted to $64.22 per barrel on Feb.23, which is also 55 cents more than the previous price.
+The price of Azeri LT FOB Ceyhan amounted to $65.87 per barrel on Feb.24, which is also $1.65 more than the previous price.

 Azerbaijan has been producing Azeri LT since 1997 and exporting it via the Baku-Tbilisi-Ceyhan (BTC) and Baku-Supsa Western Export Pipeline, as well as by rail to the Georgian port of Batumi.